nkss-dev/atlas/courses/CSPC23.md

 - this reference
 - Method Overloading
 - Constructors
-- The Default Constructor and Constructors overloading
+- Default constructor and constructor overloading
-- Arrays
+- **Arrays:**
   - Anonymous Arrays
   - Multidimensional Arrays
 - Variable Arity Methods
 - The main() Method
 - Program Arguments

 ## Unit 2

+- **Packages:**
+  - Defining Packages
-- Defining Packages and Using Packages
+  - Using Packages
-- Compiling Code into Packages and Running Code from Packages
+  - Compiling Code into Packages
+  - Running Code from Packages
 - Accessibility Modifiers and Overview of other Modifiers for Members
 - Operators and Expressions
 - Overview of Control Flow Statements
+- **Exception Handling:**
+  - The `try-catch` block
+  - The `finally` block
+  - The `throw` statement
+  - The `throws` clause
-- Exception Handling: The try Block, The catch Block, The finally Block, The throw Statement, The throws Clause, Checked and Unchecked Exceptions, Defining New Exceptions
+  - Checked and Unchecked Exceptions
+  - Defining new exceptions

 ## Unit 3

+- Single Implementation Inheritance
+- Overriding Methods
-- Single Implementation Inheritance, Overriding Methods, Hiding Members
+- Hiding Members
 - The Object Reference super and Chaining Constructors Using this() and super()
+- **Interfaces:**
+  - Defining Interfaces
+  - Abstract Method Declarations
+  - Implementing Interfaces
+  - Extending Interfaces
+  - Interface References
+  - Constants in Interfaces
-- Interfaces: Defining Interfaces, Abstract Method Declarations, Implementing Interfaces, Extending Interfaces, Interface References, Constants in Interfaces, Polymorphism and Dynamic Method Lookup
+  - Polymorphism and Dynamic Method Lookup
+- **Fundamental Classes:**
+  - Overview of the java.lang Package
+  - The Object Class
+  - The Wrapper Classes
+  - The String Class
-- Fundamental Classes: Overview of the java.lang Package, The Object Class, The Wrapper Classes, The String Class, The StringBuilder and the StringBuffer Classes
+  - The `StringBuilder` and the `StringBuffer` Classes

 ## Unit 4

+- Overview of Threads
+  - The Main Thread
+  - Thread Creation
+  - Synchronization
-- Overview of Threads, the Main Thread, Thread Creation, Synchronization, Thread Transitions
+  - Thread Transitions
 - Basics of Event Handling
 - Graphics Programming using AWT and Swing
 - Overview of the new Features of Java 7 & 8

 # Reference Books

-- Bruce Eckel, Thinking In Java, Pearson Education, 4th Ed., 2006.
+- Bruce Eckel, Thinking In Java, Pearson Education, 4th Ed., 2006
-- Dietel & Deitel, Java How to Program, Pearson Education, 10th Ed., 2015.
+- Dietel & Deitel, Java How to Program, Pearson Education, 10th Ed., 2015
-- Kathy Sierra & Bert Bates, Head First Java, O’REILLY, 2nd Ed., 2005.
+- Kathy Sierra & Bert Bates, Head First Java, O’REILLY, 2nd Ed., 2005
 - Cay s.
 Horstmann & Gary Cornell, Core Java.
-Volume I, Fundamentals, Sun Microsystems Press, 8th Ed., 2008.
+Volume I, Fundamentals, Sun Microsystems Press, 8th Ed., 2008

 # Outcomes